DI Management Home > Su Doku

 ...and click on 'Solve It'

-It doesn't do any real checking of input data, so don't complain if it fails if you enter rubbish.
+The spreadsheet doesn't do any real checking of input data, so don't complain if you enter something invalid and get rubbish back.

 Download the spreadsheet